BYTESHAUS/use-dev/README+/parts/AbcChrono/README+/procurable_timeline.md

-# A<samp>BC</samp>Chrono &thinsp;&mdash;&thinsp; Procurable and Dynamic Timeline
+# &Ascr;<samp>BC</samp>Chrono &thinsp;&mdash;&thinsp; Procurable and Dynamic Timeline

 ![Ignoramus et ignorabimus](https://img.shields.io/badge/ABC-Chrono-green)

-AbcChrono introduced the common idea of chronology and dates.
+[AbcChrono](../README.md) introduced the common idea of chronology and dates.
 Here, we will narrow the theme to an applicable and effective case.

 ### Business days are an exact example of what we want.